 Each GL policy may have different exclusions based on the insurance carrier that is writing the policy.
-So, it is important for insureds to take the time and read over this section of their policy paperwork.
+So, it is important for insureds to take the time and read over this section of their policy paperwork and to provide a complete narrative of their business.
+These are just a few tips for buying General Liability Insurance.
 Two major parts of General Liability coverage are Premises Liability and Products/Completed Operations Liability.

 Premises Liability Coverage